-Benthic Macroinvertebrates/Bio Indicators: These organisms live on the bottom of lakes, rivers, or streams and can provide information about the quality of the water.
+Benthic Macroinvertebrates/Bio Indicators: Organisms that live on the bottom of lakes, rivers, or streams.
+These types of organisms can provide information about the quality of the water.
 The lifespan of these organisms help us know how the water is changing.
 Macroinvertebrates show different responses to changes in water quality and their habitat.
 The macroinvertebrate's response to environmental changes can be measured and even predicted.
 The tests do not always show how the environment affects certain organisms.